shravanblocsys/Defi-Markets/defi-markets-BE-main/README.md

 By default, the application comes with a config module that can read in every environment variable from the `.env` file.

-**APP_ENV** - the application environment to execute as, either in development or production.
-Determines the type of logging options to utilize.
-Options: `dev` or `prod`.

-**APP_URL** - the base URL for the application.
-Made mainly to showcase the power of `ConfigService` and can be removed as it doesn't serve any other purpose

-**WEBTOKEN_SECRET_KEY** - the secret key to encrypt/decrypt web tokens with.
-Make sure to generate a random alphanumeric string for this.

-**WEBTOKEN_EXPIRATION_TIME** - **the time in seconds** indicating when the web token will expire; by default, it's 1800 seconds which is 30 mins.

-**DB_URL** - the URL to the MongoDB collection

----

-### 🔧 Recent Fixes

-The following issues have been resolved in this version:

-1. **Missing .env file** - Created default environment configuration
-2. **Port conflict** - Changed default port from 9000 to 3000 to avoid conflicts with other services
-3. **Mongoose compatibility** - Updated `nModified` to `modifiedCount` for newer Mongoose versions
-4. **TypeScript compilation** - Fixed type errors in profile service

 ---

 ### 🏗 Choosing a Web Framework

 This boilerplate comes with [Fastify](https://github.com/fastify/fastify) out of the box as it offers [performance benefits](https://github.com/nestjs/nest/blob/master/benchmarks/all_output.txt) over Express.
 But this can be changed to use [Express](https://expressjs.com/) framework instead of Fastify.

 For interchangeability: